New Course Descriptions and Prerequisites

-- All science prerequisites completed within five years prior to the date of acceptance.
+- All science prerequisites completed within five years prior to the start of the program.

 - Grade of B on all prerequisite science and statistics courses.

-- Completed general education and nursing prerequisites prior to acceptance.
+- Completed general education and nursing prerequisites prior to full acceptance into the program.

 - The ability to meet all essential requirements of the clinical program.